areisler/visual-studio-intellisense-errors/README.md

 # visual-studio-intellisense-errors
-Contains a repro of a Visual Studio IntelliSense problem showing build warnings as errors
+Contains a repro for a problem where Roslyn analyzer warnings are wrongly shown as errors in Visual Studio IntelliSense design-time-build.

 ## Problem summary

 This repo contains a code sample showing a problem in Visual Studio IntelliSense behavior.
 The sample contains a class library, which builds just fine when running through the compiler, but Visual Studio displays IntelliSense errors in the Error Windows and in the code with underlined squiggles.

-This behaviors starts showing up only after the imported msbuild properties file has got the ``<WarningsNotAsErrors>612,618</WarningsNotAsErrors>`` property with some arbitrary values added.

 ## Detailed repro steps